Sentra-Brain/sentra-platform/docs/arc42/10_quality_requirements.md

 ## Overview

 This section defines the key quality attributes (non-functional requirements) that Sentra Brain must fulfill to ensure it meets both business and technical objectives.
-Each quality goal is linked to the core principles of privacy, modularity, reliability, and maintainability.
+Each quality goal is linked to the core principles of privacy, modularity, reliability, and maintainability, in alignment with Sentra Brain Phase 1 scope.

 ---